This post is a compilation of all the information I’ve seen from Phenibut reviews, as well as my own experiences with this substance.

 I recommend you take the F.A.A.
 Version.

-As I keep repeating over, and over, Phenibut is NOT something to take daily, and you’ll need to cycle it here and there to maintain its positive effects, make sure you don’t build high tolerance, and to give your neurotransmitter sites a break.
+As I keep repeating over and over in this Phenibut review, it is NOT something to take daily, and you’ll need to cycle it here and there to maintain its positive effects, make sure you don’t build high tolerance, and to give your neurotransmitter sites a break.

 While it’s a great supplement, there is no “magic pill” for anxiety and depression…

 That’s why in addition to taking Phenibut, you need to be working on building good lifestyle habits to support and manage yourself.
 If I didn’t have a lot of these things reasonably under wraps, I’d be screwed.

 Meditation has been a game changer for me: I’m quickly and more able to see unproductive thought patterns and get out of them.
 I’m also more chill overall and handle stress WAY better, i.e. taking a big dose of what Tim Ferriss coined as CTFO – chilling the fuck out.

 Though I’ve done 10-day long meditation retreats under the Vipassana tradition, I use the Headspace app daily now, and I prefer it for its guided instructions.
 I also like how Headspace has themed packs, for example, on stress, anxiety, depression, happiness, and more.

 As I mentioned above, L-Theanine is a great supplement to take for reducing stress, increasing your mood, and just being more relaxed.

 I’ve seen studies citing a maximum daily dose of 1200mg, and the pills I take are in 150mg capsules.
 I usually only take 2 a day (one in the morning, and one at night), but I might increase this to see if I see noticeable changes.